Anthony Butts

-Anthony Butts (born July 28, 1969 in Detroit, Michigan) is an American poet.
+Anthony Butts (born July 28, 1969, in Detroit, Michigan) is an American poet.

 Life

 He graduated from Wayne State University with a bachelor's degree, from Western Michigan University, with an MFA, and University of Missouri with a PhD.

-He taught at the University of Dayton as well as Carnegie Mellon University.
+He taught at the University of Dayton, as well as Carnegie Mellon University.

 He was married to journalist Leah Samuel (b.
-1970) from 2004-2009.
+1970) from 2004 to 2009.